lhynes/CI-Data-Centric-Development-Milestone-Project-3/README.md

 7. **Back to top button**
     - To enhance the UX on pages with long listings a "Back to top" button scrolls the user back to the top of the page.

+#### *Visible to all registered users*

+#### *Visible to admin*

+- Username: admin
+- Password:123123123

+1. **Categories**
+    - Full CRUD funtionality  arriving at the homepage page the user is presented with the option to select their city of preference - at present only Galway is active
+    - They can select Galway and be directed to the Galway Catagory Page At this time there are three main Categories, however, the page assumes that the Administrator might want to expand on it in the future.
+Therefore there are three options available here:

+Add Category
+Edit Category
+Delete Category

 ### Features Left to Implement